JuliaDynamics/ExercisesRepo/README.md

 - https://juliadynamics.github.io/JuliaDynamics/ : Website of the JuliaDynamics organization
 - https://www.youtube.com/watch?v=KPEqYtEd-zY : Introduction to solving differential equations in Julia, which is generally useful for nonlinear dynamics
 - https://julialang.org/community/ : Resources for asking questions about Julia
-- https://discourse.julialang.org/ : Official Julia forum (you can also post questions there)
+- https://discourse.julialang.org/ : Official Julia forum (and also the main platform that newcomers ask questions)

 ## Installation and reproducibility

-This code base is using the Julia Language and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/) to make a reproducible scientific project named
+The accompanying code base used here is using the Julia Language and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/) to make a reproducible scientific project named
 > ExercisesRepo

 To (locally) reproduce this project, first install Julia and then do the following:

-0. Download this code base as-is.
+0. Download this repository as-is and export it to some folder.
 0. Install `DrWatson` on your general Julia installation by doing:
    ```
    julia> using Pkg; Pkg.add("DrWatson")
    ```
 1. Then do:
    ```
-   julia> Pkg.activate("path/to/this/project")
+   julia> Pkg.activate("path/to/the/downloaded/project")
    julia> Pkg.instantiate()
    ```
-1. This repository uses matplotlib (package `PyPlot`) for plots.
-You could use any plotting package instead, but if you want to use `PyPlot` run the following commands to ensure a working installation for all operating systems:
+1. This repository uses the Python library matplotlib (package `PyPlot`) for plots.
+You could use any plotting package instead, but if you want to use `PyPlot` and replicate exactly our plots, then run the following commands to ensure a working installation for all operating systems:
    ```
    julia> ENV["PYTHON"] = ""
    julia> Pkg.add("PyCall"); Pkg.build("PyCall")